 These channel predictions from CX professionals are reflected in consumer survey data as well.
 According to recent consumer research by Kustomer, younger generations continue to veer away from the phone as the top method of communication with brands, towards digital-first channels like text, live chat and social messaging.
 They also have a much higher appetite for self-service and chatbots than older generations, with 77% of consumers under 25 saying that they find chatbots to be helpful.

-And just as new channels have emerged over the past fifteen years, so will new channels arise in the near future.
+And just as new channels have emerged over the past 15 years, so will new channels arise in the near future.
 Organizations are preparing for these shifts now, most commonly with live video support.

 of organizations are preparing to be able to service customers via live video over the next three years.